 Diversity in the workplace and a workplace culture of acceptance and appreciation are of key importance to our worldwide success.
 Our employees come from many different countries, cultures and generations.
-This is reflected in the wide variety of individual abilities, experiences, attitudes, values and ways of thinking.
+This is also reflected in the wide variety of individual abilities, experiences, attitudes, values and ways of thinking within the company.
 And we are working to further increase that diversity.